Twat

 Twat is an English-language vulgarism which means the vulva or vagina, and is used figuratively as a derogatory epithet.
-In British English, it is a common insult referring to an obnoxious or stupid person regardless of gender; in American English, it is rarer and usually used to insult a woman.
-In Britain, the usual pronunciation rhymes with "hat", while Americans most often use the older pronunciation that rhymes with "squat".
-This is reflected in the former variant spelling of "twot".
+In British English, and Irish English it is a common insult referring to an obnoxious or stupid person regardless of gender; in American English, it is rarer and usually used to insult a woman.
+In Britain and Ireland, the usual pronunciation rhymes with hat, while Americans most often use the older pronunciation that rhymes with squat.
+This is reflected in the former variant spelling of twot.